 CUDA Cores: 2560 | Base/Boost Clocks: 1605/1815 MHz | Memory: 8GB GDDR6 | Memory Bandwidth: 14 Gbps | Power Connectors: 1x PCIe 8-pin, 1x PCIe 6-pin | Outputs: 1x HDMI, 3x DisplayPort

 Under the fan shroud, Gigabyte has provided a decent heatsink array that is more than capable of keeping the RTX 2070 Super in check when it comes to thermals.
 The Gigabyte Gaming OC is not going to win any awards for its cooling performance, but it is more than satisfactory given the price point.
 Gigabyte has also offered three WindForce fans for this particular variant, thus the name.
-These fans are also reasonably quiet and perform their function well, especially under low-to-moderate loads.
+These fans are also reasonably quiet and perform their function well, especially under low-to-moderate loads, but do tend to get a bit loud under heavy loads.

 Aesthetically, there is nothing special to offer from the Gigabyte Gaming OC.
 This is not the card you want to buy if you’re looking for a showpiece unit.
 The Gaming OC has a decent, plain design that is not gaudy or offensive in any way.
 The overall design language of the card is modern, albeit quite reserved and tame at the same time.
 There is no lighting present on the shroud anywhere, so that is a point of consideration when making your purchase decision as well.